RightsandWrongsgit/ARMTEC/cicd/envsettings.md

 <br>

 ## Disabling Cache
-Drupal using a number of cache strategies to improve performance.
+Drupal uses a number of cache strategies to improve performance.
 If you want to dive down a rabbit hole for a week or so, go to the [Drupal](http://Drupal.org) site and read the extensive detail about all the things you can do.
-For our purposes however, we just want to uncomment the render cache, internal page cache, and dynamic page cache lines in the `example.settings.local.php` file (or add them if they don't exist).
+For our purposes however, we just want to uncomment the render cache, internal page cache, and dynamic page cache lines in the `example.settings.local.php` file (or add these instructions if they don't exist).
 <br>

 `/**`<br>